seemasm20-source/Windows-Server-Azure-AD/Windows Server Azure/join-client-to-domain.md

 From the Windows Start menu, search for:

-Advanced system settings

-Open View advanced system settings.

-The System Properties window will appear.
+ →  Advanced system settings  → Open View advanced system settings  → The System Properties window will appear.